'Titiro whakamuri, kōkiri whakamura' 'When you understand the past, you know your future'

 European arrivals: prior to the raid was the arrival of HMS The Herald.
 At 9am on Friday 23 June 1826 HMS The Herald was the first European ship to enter Tauranga Harbour.
 Henry Williams, leader of the Christian Missionary Society (CMS) conducted a Christian service at Otamataha Pā (Mission Cemetery).
 However other account say the service was conducted at Waikorire Pilot Bay.

+Visiting again in 1828, the missionaries found that Otamataha Pā had been attacked and the inhabitants killed, taken as slaves or had fled to other settlements.
+The Otamataha site was abandoned and considered tapu (sacred).
+However, the local Māori chiefs realised the advantages that a missionary presence could provide for trade and security.
+With their reputation as peacemakers, missionaries of the Church Missionary Society (CMS) were invited to live amongst Tauranga Māori and they establish a mission station at Te Papa.
+Inter-tribal skirmishes remained an ongoing concern during the 1830s and Te Papa Mission Station was not formally established until 1838 under the leadership of Rev. Alfred Nesbit Brown.
 Te Papa Mission Station: 1838-1839.
-In 1834 Alfred Nesbit Brown first visited Tauranga with Henry Williams.
+In 1834 Alfred Brown first visited Tauranga with Henry Williams.
 They met with Maungatapu Pā chiefs looking for land.
 In 1838 the CMS settled for the Te Papa site.
 Under Brown, the Christian Missionary Society (CMS) purchased 12.5 hectares from Māori to establish the Te Papa Mission Station.
 In 1839 they purchased 240 hectares from the Te Papa Mission Station to Pukehinahina (Gate Pa).

 Cliff Road Te Papa and The Apology 1990s - 2018.
 In the mid 1990s a Christian organisation called Te Kohinga quietly advocated with the Māori tribes for the land to be returned to them.
 These tribes formed Otamataha Trust representing three hāpu.
 Naboth's Vineyard- an exceptional piece of work by Dr Alistair Reece - outlines the history leading up to the historic 2018 Anglican Apology which sets Cliff Road as a place of 'Forgiveness and Reconciliation' and ultimate unification.

-Ōtamataha Pā and the Cliff Road area, is within Tauranga's historic area adjacent to the CBD.
-The three hapū of the area hold the stories of its rich history in the palm of their hands as this area comprises significant Māori history, historic reserves, buildings and heritage gardens.
+The Elms Te Papa, Ōtamataha Pā (the site of the MissionCemetery today) and the Cliff Road area, is within Tauranga's historic area adjacent to the CBD.
+The three hapū of the area - in addition to The Elms Te Papa - hold the stories of the rich and often painful history that today is the city of Tauranga

 This unique historic area, called 'the green necklace' includes our entwined history: